Legal Professionals Standing By 24/7

 Everyone has the right to a safe work environment, even if the work you do is somewhat riskier than most.
 Between the heavy machinery, ever-changing work environment, and potentially dangerous tools, construction work has no end of safety threats, which makes it all the more important that you protect yourself, physically and legally.
 Our qualified Oakland construction accident lawyers want to help you with your workers’ compensation claim and see to it that you receive fair compensation.

-If you are mourning the loss of a loved one who was injured while working construction, we can help you with your wrongful death case each step of the way.
-With over 130 years of legal experience, our construction injury attorney in Oakland have the skill, familiarity and drive to help you seek justice for the pain and damage you’ve suffered.
+If you are mourning the loss of a loved one who was injured while working construction, we can help you with your wrongful death claim each step of the way.
+With over 130 years of legal experience, our construction injury attorney in Oakland has the skill, familiarity, and drive to help you seek justice for the pain and damage you’ve suffered.

 Are you a construction worker who was injured on the job?